 What Is A Microphone Preamp?

-As the name might suggest, a mic preamp is a preamplifier made specifically for microphones.
+As the name might suggest, it is a preamplifier made specifically for microphones.
 In fact, the term preamp is often used interchangeably with mic preamp, since boosting microphone signals is the most common application of a preamplifier.

 What Is A Mic Preamp Used For?